 Though technically front of house restaurant staff are paid ‘minimum wage,’ the legally mandated restaurant minimum wage (sometimes called tipped minimum wage) is a significantly less than the legally mandated minimum wage in other industries.

 Since tipping has become an intrinsic part of the American restaurant industry, the United States government considers front of house restaurant employees “tipped wage employees”, which allows your restaurant the leeway to pay front of house employees a lesser wage, knowing customers’ tips will make up the difference.

 It is worth noting that if after completing a shift, a tipped wage employee has not earned enough money to equal what they would have been paid per hour at the non-tipped minimum wage rate, it is the employer’s responsibility to supplement their paycheck by making up the difference.

-Just to be clear: whether to tip and how much is entirely the customer’s choice, and choosing not to leave a tip is certainly one of those choices.
-One customer may be trying to stick to a budget and can only afford to tip 10 percent.
-Another customer also may have a personal rule that they always tip 18 percent, regardless of their experience.
+Just to be clear: whether to tip and how much is entirely the customer’s choice, and not leaving a tip is one of those choices.
+One customer may be trying to stick to a budget and can only afford to tip 10%.
+Another customer also may have a personal rule that they always tip 18%, regardless of their experience.

 Speeds Up the Payment Process